agude/agude.github.io/_drafts/2019-05-13-data_science_salaries_by_gender.md

 ## Gendered Pay

-Here are all the data scientists in the dataset, divided by gender.
+First, I'll look at total recurring compensation by gender.
 I have removed all the non-data scientists (like the [MLEs I looked at last time][last_time_mle] because I have very few responses from them.
 I have also removed the one data scientist who marked themselves as "transgender" without indicating their gender identity further.

 [last_time_mle]: {% post_url 2019-03-26-data_science_salaries %}#scientists-engineers-and-analysts